B2-Kumar/Notes/computer network.md

 Network Layer:
 This layer is responsible for routing data packets across different networks to reach their destinations.
+It divides the data received from the transport layer in the form of packets.
 Functions:
 Logical addressing: Assigns IP addresses to devices for identification.
 Routing: Determines the best path for data packets to travel between networks.